Marina Rodriguez: Ultimate Fighting Championship

-As the first fight of her new, multi-fight contract Rodriguez faced Michelle Waterson in a flyweight bout on May 8, 2021 at UFC on ESPN 24.
+As the first fight of her new, multi-fight contract, Rodriguez faced Michelle Waterson in a flyweight bout on May 8, 2021, at UFC on ESPN 24.
 She won the fight via unanimous decision.

-Rodriguez faced Mackenzie Dern on October 9, 2021 on UFC Fight Night 194.
+Rodriguez faced Mackenzie Dern on October 9, 2021, at UFC Fight Night 194.
 She won the fight via unanimous decision.
 This fight earned her the Fight of the Night award.

-Rodriguez faced Yan Xiaonan on March 5, 2022 at UFC 272.
+Rodriguez faced Yan Xiaonan on March 5, 2022, at UFC 272.
 She won the fight via split decision.

 Rodriguez was expected to face Amanda Lemos at UFC 280, but the bout was postponed to UFC Fight Night 214 for unknown reasons.
 She lost the fight via technical knockout in the third round.

-Rodriguez is scheduled to face Virna Jandiroba on May 6, 2023, at UFC 288.
+Rodriguez was scheduled to face Virna Jandiroba on May 6, 2023, at UFC 288.
+She lost the fight by unanimous decision.

+Rodriguez faced Michelle Waterson-Gomez in a rematch on September 23, 2023, at UFC Fight Night 228.
+She won the fight via technical knockout in round two.
+This win earned her the Performance of the Night award.

+Rodriguez faced former UFC Women's Strawweight Champion Jéssica Andrade on April 13, 2024, at UFC 300.
+She lost the bout by split decision.

+Rodriguez faced Iasmin Lucindo on October 5, 2024 at UFC 307.
+She lost the fight by split decision.
+8 out of 13 media outlets scored the bout for Rodriguez.

+Rodriguez faced Gillian Robertson on May 3, 2025 at UFC on ESPN 67.
+She lost the fight by technical knockout in the second round and subsequently announced her retirement from mixed martial arts competition.